crowelian/server-manager/README.md

 ## TODO
 - FIX image fetch in ServerResource.java (the hack)
 - add different image to differentiate server or device
-- add possibility to add domain name instead of ip address

 ## Usage
 1. start the Docker database container